-Goods and Services Tax (GST) is a multi-stage tax on domestic consumption.
+- 2. Goods and Services Tax (GST) is a multi-stage tax on domestic consumption.
 GST is charged on all taxable supplies of goods and services in Malaysia except those specifically exempted.
-GST is also chargeable on the importation of goods and services into Malaysia.
+GST is also chargeable on the importation of goods and services into Malaysia. - 3.
 Payment of tax is made in stages by the intermediaries in the production and distribution process.
 Although the tax would be paid throughout the production and distribution chain, it is ultimately passed on to the final consumer.
-Therefore, the tax itself is not a cost to the intermediaries and does not appear as an expense item in their financial statements.

-In Malaysia, a person who is registered under the Goods and Services Tax Act 201X is known as a registered person.
-A registered person is required to charge output tax on his taxable supply of goods and services made to his customers.
-He is allowed to claim input tax credit on any GST incurred on his purchases which are inputs to his business.
+Therefore, the tax itself is not a cost to the intermediaries and does not appear as an expense item in their financial statements. - 4.
+In Malaysia, a person who is registered under the Goods and Services Tax Act 20XX is known as a "registered person".
+A registered person is required to charge GST (output tax) on his taxable supply of goods and services made to his customers.
+He is allowed to claim input tax credit on any GST incurred (input tax) on his purchases which are inputs to his business.
 Thus, this mechanism would avoid double taxation and only the value added at each stage is taxed.

-2. REGISTRATION OF GOODS AND SERVICES TAX
+REGISTRATION OF GOODS AND SERVICES TAX

-2.1 Who shall register under GST?
+Who shall register under GST?

-Any person who makes a taxable supply for business purposes and the taxable turnover of that supply exceeds the threshold of RM500,000 is required to be registered for GST.
+5. Any person who makes a taxable supply for business purposes and the GST exclusive value of the taxable turnover of that supply for a period of 12 months or less exceeds the threshold of RM500,000 is required to be registered for GST.

-However, business with taxable turnover of RM500,000 and below may apply for voluntary registration.
+6. However, business with taxable turnover of RM500,000 and below, even though not required to be registered, may choose to apply for voluntary registration.